apoapse1/Librum-for-Skyrim-VR/README.md

 23. **Tentapalooza.** The tents _should_ provide Frostfall support without changing these settings, but let me know if this fails.
 24. **Trade & Barter.** Under _Barter Rates_, enable "Modify Barter Settings" and set "Barter Presets" -> "Hardcore".
 25. **WeaponThrowVR.** Under _Presets_, enable either "Cangar's Selection" or "Classic Medium", depending on whether you think the awesome auto-return animation is worth a slight lack of realism.
-26. **Wildcat Combat.** Enable "Allow Wildcat to manage difficulty".
+26. **Wildcat Combat.** Enable "Allow Wildcat to manage difficulty" and "Burst injuries".

 Further, there are a few settings to change using mod configuration spells:
 1. **Destructible Skyrim.** Simply click "remove spell".